tilezen/vector-datasource/CONTRIBUTING.md

 _NOTE: Subsequent commit messages can be more generic._

-Make sure you have a clean merge by pulling down the lastest master by checking out master:
+Make sure you have a clean merge by pulling down the latest master by checking out master:

 ```bash